magalifabri/ft_services/README.md

 	- √ Telegraf

 - Wordpress:
-	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5050
 	- √ work with a MySQL database
 	- √ Both services (wordpress & mysql) have to run in separate containers)
-	- The WordPress website will have several users and an administrator
+	- √ The WordPress website will have several users and an administrator
 		- admin: R)kUxc1Kc%e2yEwRF5
 		- user1: yXIw2ceh9z%)5)lu(SYKAK^a
 		- user2: &xotFcVWxJJE109@j25h8di7
-	- Wordpress needs its own nginx server
+	- √ Wordpress needs its own nginx server
-		- ssl?
+		- ? ssl?
 	- √ The Load Balancer should be able to redirect directly to this service.
 	- √ Telegraf

 - phpMyAdmin:
-	- ? depends on "php -S"; don't know if that's a good solution
 	- √ Of type LoadBalancer
 	- √ listening on port 5000
 	- √ linked with the MySQL database
-	- its own nginx server
+	- √ its own nginx server
-		- ssl?
+		- ? ssl?
 	- √ The Load Balancer should be able to redirect directly to this service.
 	- √ Telegraf